List of review-bombing incidents: Film

-The 2021 film Music, directed by musician Sia, was review bombed following controversy around the casting of non autistic actress Maddie Ziegler as an autistic girl, as well as for scenes involving potentially dangerous restraints.
+The 2021 film Music, directed by musician Sia, was review bombed following controversy around the casting of non-autistic actress Maddie Ziegler as an autistic girl, as well as for scenes involving potentially dangerous restraints.

 Disney's 2023 live-action remake of The Little Mermaid was review bombed during the film's opening weekend, mainly targeting the casting of African American actress and singer Halle Bailey as Ariel.
 This resulted in IMDb and AlloCiné adding warnings to their rating pages for the film, with the former's reading "Our rating mechanism has detected unusual voting activity on this title.
 To preserve the reliability of our rating system, an alternate weighting calculation has been applied."

-In 2025, another Disney live-action remake, Snow White, was review bombed on IMDb with hundreds of thousands of one star votes — the 284,000 votes were as much as the 2019 remake of The Lion King had gotten in its lifetime — that brought its overall grade to 1.5 out of 10, which would make it the lowest-ranked movie ever before the website disconsidered the grade for unusual voting activity.
+In 2025, another Disney live-action remake, Snow White, was review bombed on IMDb with hundreds of thousands of one-star votes — the 284,000 votes were as much as the 2019 remake of The Lion King had gotten in its lifetime — that brought its overall grade to 1.5 out of 10, which would make it the lowest-ranked movie ever before the website disconsidered the grade for unusual voting activity.
 One of the major reasons the movie was targeted is due to backlash, primarily amongst right-leaning fans, over Snow White portrayer Rachel Zegler's critique of the original 1937 animated film.
 In addition, some other criticisms center around political positions regarding the Gaza war, as Zegler has spoken in defense of Palestine and Evil Queen actress Gal Gadot is Israeli.

+In January 2026, Mother Jones reported that Melania, a documentary about First Lady Melania Trump, was review bombed on Letterboxd before its release.
+On January 27, all of the reviews were removed, which Letterboxd attributed to correcting an incorrect release date pulled from another movie database.
+By January 29, the day before the film's scheduled release, Letterboxd users had review-bombed the film again.
+The Daily Beast reported that many Letterboxd reviewers openly admitted that they had not seen the film and did not intend to, and seemed to be motivated by animus towards the second presidency of Donald Trump or director Brett Ratner, due to the latter's history of sexual assault allegations and his relationship with Jeffrey Epstein.